-Brittle materials like ceramics and glass are known for their compressive strength and dimensional stability.
-On the other hand, ductile materials, a class that includes many metals, are prized for their capacity to absorb energy through plastic deformation, making them suitable for structures that see dynamic loads and impacts.
-These contrasting properties profoundly impact material selection, structural design, and product performance.
+Brittle materials, such as ceramics and glass, are known for their compressive strength and dimensional stability.
+However, they tend to fail catastrophically under tensile or impact loads due to their limited ability to deform plastically.
+In contrast, ductile materials, a class that includes many metals, are prized for their capacity to absorb energy through plastic deformation, making them suitable for structures that see dynamic loads and impacts.
+These opposing behaviors significantly influence material selection, mechanical design, and the long-term reliability of products under operational stress.

 What Is Ductility?